Constraints on Multicomponent Dark Energy from Cosmological Observations: Introduction

 This paper is organized as follows.
-In section \ref{sec:ppf}, we sketch out the parameterized post-Friedmann (PPF) description of multicomponent DE.
-We utilize the CMB data~\cite{Aghanim:2018eyx}, BAO data~\cite{Ross:2014qpa,Beutler:2011hx,Alam:2016hwk}, SNIa measurement~\cite{Scolnic:2017caz} and the SH0ES data~\cite{Riess:2019cxk} to constrain the EOSs of multicomponent DE and show our results in section \ref{sec:results}.
-Finally, a brief summary and discussion are included in section \ref{sec:sum}.
+In section \ref{sec:ppf}, we sketch out the background and perturbation evolutions of the $w_n$CDM models.
+We utilize the CMB data~\cite{Aghanim:2018eyx}, BAO data~\cite{Alam:2016hwk,Carter:2018vce,Abbott:2017wcz,Agathe:2019vsu,Ata:2017dya,Cao:2020jgu} and SNIa measurement~\cite{Scolnic:2017caz} to constrain different DE models and show our results in section \ref{sec:results}.
+Finally, a brief summary are included in section \ref{sec:sum}.